Bradley-Hower/reading-notes/programming-with-javascript.md

 **Control Flow** is the the order of which code is execuded.
 A computer's flow starts off as being from top to bottom, but will change what is read and where if it comes accross specific comands.
 This happens a lot.

 A simple example of a switch would be in an if-else (conditional statement).
 Once the first line of the conditional is met, the next options are irrelevant.
-Thus, the computer can skip the following lines in the conditional statement and move on.
+Thus, the computer can skip the next lines in the conditional statement and move on.

 ## JavaScript Functions

 ### Components of a Function Definition

-In JavaScript, a **function** is a block of code that is set to run certain, **localized** (within the the block) code **statements**.
+In JavaScript, a **function** is a block of code that is set to run certain, **localized** (within the block) code **statements**.

 Calling a function, or **invoking** it, is to execute a function.

-A function is composed of the **keyword**, the **name** of the function, the **parameters** with paranthesis (dependent on the function workings), separarted by commas, and the then the lines of code with in curley brackets.
+A function is composed of the **keyword**, the **name** of the function, the **parameters** with parentheses (dependent on the function workings), each separated by commas, and then the lines of code within curly brackets.

 Functions like other code can also be assigned to variables.
+However, when when assigning, there are some is an important considerations.
+Remember, to define a variable in JavaScript code, `let` or `const` needs to be used.
+There are workarounds to this, such as creating new variable within HTML instead.

 ![function components](function_components.png)

 Another important part of a function is the **return** statement.
-The return statement is written within the code curley brackets; It is what allows code to exit the function and continue on elsewhere.
+The return statement is written within the code curly brackets; It is what allows code to exit the function and continue to be used elsewhere.

-### Componenets of a Call Function Comand
+### Components of a Call Function Comand

 If the function is to be invoked, the function must be typed out followed by open and closed parenthesis.
-The open and closed parenthisis together are known as the **operator**.
+The open and closed parentheses together are known as the **operator**.
 Without the operator, one is just calling the object.
 If the function by definition has parameter components, then **values** need to be fed into the function.
 Once the values enter the function into the lines of code, these values are then known as **arguments**.
-The discerning differenece between parameters and arguments, is that parameters are in the function definintion, while arguments are when the function is being called.
+The discerning difference between parameters and arguments is that parameters are in the function definition, while arguments are when the function is being called.

 Functions have a lot of neat uses.
-And while the aren't mandatory to execute code, they make it a whole lot easier and useful.
+And while they aren't mandatory to execute code, they make it a whole lot easier and more useful.
 The key advantage of computers is their speed.
 To truly utilize this puts one light years ahead.

 ## JavaScript Operators